-What is Fundamental Neuroethics?
+What is neuroethics?

 AI research is growing rapidly raising various practical ethical issues related to safety, risks, and other effects that are being widely discussed by researchers worldwide.
 We aim at further developing the theoretical reflection about AI that is needed to articulate feasible conceptual and ethical tools for assessing AI-related research within the Human Brain Project, as well as its potential applications.
 With the goal of ensuring that this work is ethically sustainable and will benefit society.

-Leader of the HBP Neuroethics and Philosophy team
+Kathinka Evers, Professor of Philosophy, Leader of the HBP Neuroethics and Philosophy team

 Arleen Salles, PhD philosophy, Senior researcher & Deputy leader of the RRI workpackage